InsidemarketingGmbH/assignment-frontend-dev/README.md

 2. Get rid of the navigation menu, only keep the logo on the left as it is.

-3. There is a filtering option "Kontogebühren" right under the DKB and Comdirect Teaser boxes.
-From the "Kontogebühren" dropdown list, if “Kostenlose Kontoführung” is selected, currently it shows DKB, Comdirect and N26 cards.
-Please show all the cards for the “Kostenlose Kontoführung” option selection.
-Don't change the order of the cards.
+3. There is a filtering option "Kontogebühren" right under the N26 and Comdirect Teaser boxes.
+From the "Kontogebühren" dropdown list, if “Kostenlose Kontoführung” is selected, currently it shows all the cards.
+Please show only N26, Comdirect and DKB cards for the “Kostenlose Kontoführung” option selection.
+No need to change the order of the cards.

 4. There is an option “Gemeinschaftskonto möglich” in the dropdown list under the next filtering option "Kontofeature".
-If “Gemeinschaftskonto möglich” is selected, it doesn’t display the DKB card.
-Please also show the DKB card if “Gemeinschaftskonto möglich” is selected.
-Again, don't change the order of the cards.
+If “Gemeinschaftskonto möglich” is selected, it doesn’t display the Revolut card.
+Please show the Revolut card if “Gemeinschaftskonto möglich” is selected.
+And if both options ("Kostenlose Kontoführung" from Kontogebühren and "Gemeinschaftskonto möglich" from Kontofeature) are selected together, then it should show N26, Comdirect, DKBv and Revolut.
+Again, no need to change the order of the cards.

 **Once completed, submit to your github account and provide us with the link.**